SreejeshSaya/Go_Compiler/README.md

 [ ] Evaluation of expressions and updating symbol table

 ## Todo
-Only remaining task is to remove conflicts in grammar
+1. Remove conflicts in grammar
+2. Take care of "var not declared" in some more places

 ## Phase 2 (20)
 [ ] Eliminate Dead code/ unreachabel code